Warwick Davis: Acting

 In late 2013, Davis appeared for one month as Patsy in the musical comedy Spamalot, based on the film Monty Python and the Holy Grail in London.
 At the same time, Davis hosted a press conference to announce the Monty Python reunion.

 In 2014, Davis hosted a factual series for ITV called Weekend Escapes with Warwick Davis.
 The show saw Davis and his family travelling around Britain, enjoying short weekend holiday breaks.
 The show returned for a second series in spring 2015.
 From 2014 to 2015, he hosted the revived version of game show Celebrity Squares on ITV.
 The first series was shown in 2014 and a second aired in 2015.

 Davis appeared in the 2015 sequel Star Wars: The Force Awakens.
 In July 2015, he became the voice of Gordon the Gopher in a pilot developed for BBC Taster, and the pilot progressed well, becoming one of the highest rated on the BBC's Taster section.

 In November 2016, Davis began presenting the daytime ITV game show Tenable.
 The show returned for further series in 2017 and 2018.
 Davis also appeared in Rogue One: A Star Wars Story, released December 2016, as the rebel fighter Weeteef Cyubee and that was also his first Star Wars role with a blaster.
-In April 2017, at Star Wars Celebration Orlando, it was announced that Davis would voice Grand Admiral Thrawn's bodyguard Ruhk in the fourth season of Star Wars Rebels.
+In April 2017, at Star Wars Celebration Orlando, it was announced that Davis would voice Grand Admiral Thrawn's bodyguard Rukh in the fourth season of Star Wars Rebels.
 In December 2017, Davis appeared as Wodibin, an alien gambler, in Star Wars: The Last Jedi.
 Davis appeared in the film Solo: A Star Wars Story, released in May 2018, reuniting with his Willow director Ron Howard.
 This was Davis' eighth appearance in a Star Wars film.
 In the film, Davis reprised his role of Weazel from The Phantom Menace.
 Davis also briefly appeared in Star Wars: The Rise of Skywalker, reprising his role of Wicket.
 He appeared in the role alongside his son Harrison, who also cameoed as Wicket's son Pommet.

 Davis reprised his role as Willow Ufgood in the Disney+ series Willow to generally positive critic reviews.

+In February 2025, Davis was awarded a BAFTA Fellowship.

+In September 2025, it was announced Davis would reprise his role of Professor Flitwick in the upcoming HBO Harry Potter TV series.